 The first mention of Jewish Sabbath observance then is in Ex.
 16, and the command was to rest.
 That’s how Sabbath is to be observed.
 Later the Sabbath law was codified to the covenant with Israel which is the Mosaic law, and when God ordained a sabbath day for the people to observe, He put restraints (cease from all activity, no cooking, no travelling, no buying and selling etc.) on them to remind them of that original seventh day rest, when God ceased from all activity.
 Again, complete rest from labor is the way Israel was to observe the Mosaic Sabbath day, not worship or synagogue attendance, although the latter was added via man’s traditions.

 Now I will not go through all the details that show that sabbath is a ceremonial law.
 Evidence is overwhelming.
 Sabbath day was No. 1 in the list of God’s holy feast days given to Israel (Lev.16), which was also placed in the middle of Ten Commandment as a sign of that covenant with Israel, which Gentiles were not part of.
 All signs in the old testament such as circumcision, Passover, Sabbath dealt with external rituals, and were treated as such.
-Ask any Jew and they will say Sabbath is the only ritual law among the Ten Commandments.
+Ask any mainstream Jew (former covenant people) and they will say Sabbath is the only ritual law among the Ten Commandments.
 Notice, Jesus, who was born under the Jewish law, and how He treated the weekly Sabbath.
 Go to Matthew 12.

 Mathew 12:1–2 At that time Jesus went through the grainfields on the Sabbath, and His disciples became hungry andbegan to pick the heads of grain and eat.
 2 But when the Pharisees saw this, they said to Him, “Look, Your disciples do what is not lawful to do on a Sabbath.”